Canon G1 X vs Leica X-U Typ 113

 |17.||Nikon Df||Y||- / -||-||-||mini||2.0||-||-||-|

-Both the G1X and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+Both the G1X and the X-U Typ 113 have been discontinued, but can regularly be found used on ebay.
 The G1X was replaced by the Canon G1X Mark II, while the X-U Typ 113 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the G1X and X-U Typ 113 can be found, respectively, in the Canon G1 X Manual (free pdf) or the online Leica X-U Typ 113 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G1 X or the Leica X-U Typ 113 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.